 The building industry in Victoria is regulated by the Victorian Building Authority (VBA).
 The VBA’s purpose is to promote building practices that protect the safety and health of you, the consumer.

-In Victoria, building practitioners must be registered with the Building Practitioners Board to:
+In Victoria, building practitioners must be registered with the Victorian Building Authority to:

 - carry out re-blocking, restumping or demolishing work, remove a home, or carry out any building work that requires a permit, regardless of cost

-You can also check if a builder is registered online, using the VBA directory – Find a Practitioner.
+You can also check if a builder or company is registered by using the VBA directory, Find a Practitioner.

 What are the regulated areas of building work?

-Victoria’s Building Regulations 2006 define nine categories of building practitioner:
+Victoria’s Building Regulations 2018 define eight categories of building practitioner: